What is the mission of Saint Paul Conservatory for Performing Artists?

 There is a designated space in each building for students to each lunch.
-Some students will follow the early lunch schedule and eat lunch from 10:45 – 11:15 a.m. and some students will follow the late lunch schedule and eat lunch from 12:10 – 12:40 p.m.
-The school provides plates, napkins, and utensils for student use.
-In addition, students are provided access to microwaves, but do not have access to refrigeration.
-Students are allowed to leave our buildings for lunch if they chose.
+Some students will follow the early lunch schedule and eat lunch from 10:45-11:15 a.m. and some students will follow the late lunch schedule and eat lunch from 12:10-12:40 p.m.
+SPCPA has an open campus, meaning students are allowed to leave our buildings for lunch if they chose.
 We do not have a free or reduced lunch program.

 What kind of lunch program does SPCPA have?

 SPCPA does not have a lunch program.
-Lunch room spaces with microwaves and utensils are available in the Lowry basement and Wilkins lobby area.
-Students are designated 30 minutes for lunch and will either bring their own packed lunch from home or purchase lunch at one of the many food spots nearby the school.
+Indoor lunchroom space in our building is available in the basement of the Lowry (access off the main lobby).
+Students are allotted 30 minutes for lunch and will either bring their own packed lunch from home or purchase lunch at one of the many food spots nearby the school.

 What buildings does SPCPA use?